thycotic/privman-docs/computer-groups/macOS/ts/index.md

-[title]: # (macOS Specific)
+[title]: # (Troubleshooting)
-[tags]: # (troubleshooting)
+[tags]: # (macOS)
-[priority]: # (1)
+[priority]: # (20)
-# MacOS Specific Troubleshooting
+# Troubleshooting MacOS File/Folder Access

 ## Access to Directories

+Permissions determine who or what can access (view or alter) files on a computer.
+With the release of macOS Catalina (10.15), Apple further secured file and folder access.
+With this change application basically need to request access to certain parts of the file system, which includes access to a user's Documents, Desktop, Downloads, or iCloud Drive folders, and any other files/folders connected to a system via external hard drives or memory cards.
+For Privilege Manager policies to catch correctly, Privilege Manager needs to have access to those restricted file system areas.

-On Catalina based macOS systems, when .pkg installers are downloaded to a users home directory vs. a public folder, an error like the following example is triggered with a 256 response code:
+For example, on Catalina based macOS systems, when .pkg installers are downloaded to a users home directory vs. a public folder, an error like the following example is triggered with a 256 response code:

 `Error message: PrivManACS W: Unknown callback for event 3226790335 and filepath /Users/johndoe/Downloads/Microsoft_Outlook_16.32.19120802_Updater.pkg`

 Catalina has a new security restriction that prevents daemons and applications that don’t have the full disk access entitlement from accessing files in certain directories in the users home directory.
-This includes __~/Downloads__, __~/Documents__, etc.
+This includes directories like __~/Downloads__, __~/Documents__, etc.

-__~/Public__ is exempt, because it is public.
+Shared folders with full read/write access preemptively enabled or for example the __~/Public__ folder are exempt, it is public for that reason.
+Refer to https://support.apple.com/guide/mac-help/change-permissions-for-files-folders-or-disks-mchlp1203/10.15/mac/10.15.

 Versions prior to Catalina do not experience this restriction.

+### Using Logs

+It might help to look at system logs to see which folders are tripping up policy execution.

+On macOS systems the log documentation page can be viewed via `x-man-page://logs`, specifically review the `~/.logrc` option.

 ### Workaround via MDM Solution